 Why is it important to Delegate effectively?

 You will have heard the maxim that a ‘Team is greater than the sum of its parts’.
 It is unlikely this will be achieve if responsibilities are simply shared evenly across a team.
 However if responsibilities are assigned to team members in such a way that they play to the strengths of each team member then you created a true ‘Team’ according to the maxim.
-This ‘true team’ can only be achieve through effective delegation which initially requires an understanding of the principles of delegation.

 What are the 5 principles delegation?